Widespread Twitter outages in Turkey after PM threatens ban

 "The international community can say this, can say that.
 I don't care at all.
 Everyone will see how powerful the Republic of Turkey is," he said in a characteristically unyielding tone.

-Following his speech, Erdogan's office said in a statement that Erdogan was referring to what it called Twitter's failure to implement Turkish court orders seeking the removal of some links and that they may be left with no option but to ban the platform.
+His office later said in a statement that Erdogan was referring to what it called Twitter's failure to implement Turkish court orders seeking the removal of some links and that they may be left with no option but to ban the platform.